giobart/PiReedSwitchService/README.md

 Is possible to set a notification endpoint that is called whenever the sensor changes the state.
 To setup a notification endpoint just update in the configuration the variable ``` NOTIFICATION_ENDPOINT ``` or set an environment variable in the container.

+Is also possible to set an endpoint to turn on a light when the reed switch circuit is closed.
+The configuration of the endpoint can be found in the ``` LIGHT_ENDPOINT ```